 Into The Wild by Jon Krakauer

 Not to overemphasize one author, but Into The Wild is another timeless and inspirational tale by Krakauer.
 With a slightly different tone and story to share about the meaning of life, Krakauer focuses on Chris McCandless, a famous young hitchhiker.
-McCandless had come from a well-off family when he decided to give up his possessions and money.
+McCandless had come from a well-off family.
+He decides to give up his possessions and money.
 Heading to Mount McKinley in Alaska, McCandless dumps his car, and we meet a new community along his route.
 A wandering and eclectic soul, four months after starting his journey, McCandless is found dead.
 Although a somewhat controversial story of what few call ignorance or naivety versus truth and living the best possible life, Into The Wild introduces readers to a young man that you can’t help but to relate to and appreciate.
 Many revere McCandless and the attempt he made to live a free lifestyle.
 Order a copy here on Amazon or Barnes and Noble.

 The Hunger Games by Suzanne Collins

-Young adult literature is one of my favorites, and it is OK if you gave this cliché suggestion an eye roll or ten.
+Young adult literature is one of my favorites, and it is OK if you give this cliché suggestion an eye roll or ten.
 Are you sick of hearing about The Hunger Games?
 Well, you should and shouldn’t be.
 The over use of this series is because it is indeed a great YA dystopian read.
 I love getting adults hooked on YA and this series does just that.
 YA is well written, relevant, and sometimes more emotional and packed with stronger ideas than adult fiction.
 As a repeatedly suggested Banned Books Week title, don’t you want to know what the fuss is about?
 Do I need to even give a summary here?
 We have children killing children, a world that is segmented and highly regulated, socioeconomics, and of course, teen romance.
 Katniss, Rue, the bread baker’s son, arrows, violence, The Capital, Snow, a fashion show of wealth….need I say more?
 Order a copy here on Amazon or Barnes and Noble.

 The Martian by Andy Weir

 I do not read that much science fiction, even though this post seemingly begs to differ.
-Nor am I suggesting that dad’s would only appreciate the genre.
+Nor am I suggesting that only guys would appreciate the genre.
 When The Martian first published back in 2014, everyone talked about Mark Watney and his ability to stay alive on Mars.
 During a dust storm, Mark is thought dead and his crew accidentally leaves him behind on Mars.
 Even if Mark gets the word out that he is alive, it’s not just like a bus can come pick him up later that week.
 A sci-fi thriller with a slower pace, The Martian focuses on the technical aspects of living in space.
 A well-written and researched book, this fictional novel is just as intense as the memoirs and nonfiction listed above.
 Will Mark beat the odds and make it out alive?
 Order a copy on Amazon or Barnes and Noble here.

 Popular Newer Adult Titles: